markusunger/capstone/prep-work/Node_and_Express.md

 # Express and MongoDB

 MongoDB is a _document database_, compared to the relational databases like PostgreSQL or MySQL.
 Each MongoDB server manages multiple databases, that consist of one or many collections with one or many documents in it.
 Those documents are in BSON format (_Binary JSON_) which get translated to and from a Node.js application to a proper JavaScript object.
-Therein lies one of the advantags of MongoDB: its data model is almost identical to what JavaScript uses for its object storage/parsed JSON.
+Therein lies one of the advantages of MongoDB: its data model is almost identical to what JavaScript uses for its object storage/parsed JSON.

 In order to communicate with MongoDB from a Node.js application, a library is needed. _Mongoose_ is the de-facto standard library for that.